This calculator is designed to help you see if using a reverse mortgage could be worthwhile for you. This calculator allows you to:

 FAQs - frequently asked questions

-Q. Can I use this calculators on my Phone?
+Q. Can I use this calculator on my phone?

-doesn't it allow me to enter an age younger than 50?
+Q. Why doesn't it allow me to enter an age younger than 55?

 Q: Can I change the default settings?